aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

 Indicates the sparkline type of the sparkline group.
-[SparklineType](../../com.aspose.cells/sparklinetype).
+See [SparklineType](../../com.aspose.cells/sparklinetype).

 **Returns:**
 int